-In a recent webinar, we took a deep dive into how outsourcing this type of patient engagement can boost clinical trial recruitment and retention, and drive efficiencies by freeing up research staff to concentrate on other areas of the study.
+In a recent webinar, we took a deep dive into how outsourcing this type of patient engagement can boost patient retention and recruitment, and drive efficiencies by freeing up research staff to concentrate on other areas of the study.
 For this discussion, Kari Reilly, Site Operations Lead for Innovative Trials, was joined by

 • Kristin Faber, Vice President of Clinical Trial Patient Recruitment at Spectrum Science